-Each month, Stepping Stone School classroom teachers focus on specific activities to teach character development in an age-appropriate manner through our custom-created Communities of Character™curriculum which is part of our Platinum Learning for Life™curriculum.
+Each month, Stepping Stone School classroom teachers focus on specific activities to teach character development in an age-appropriate manner through our custom-created Kindness and Empathy™curriculum which is part of our Platinum Learning for Life™curriculum.

 Our focus for the month of October is the character trait of integrity.
 Integrity means following through with what you say you will do, doing what is expected of you no matter who is watching, and demonstrating consistency in both your words and actions.

 Experts have suggested the following to teach integrity to children: